No products in the cart.

 Noelle M. Natoli-Duffy, Esq.

-Noelle Natoli Duffy, a litigator in Foley & Mansfield’s Los Angeles office, chairs the firm’s Elder Law and Trucking practice groups.
+Noelle M. Natoli is a Member in Clark Hill’s Los Angeles office.
 Noelle prides herself on her ability to listen directly to her clients’ needs and navigate complex litigation for the clients’ business benefit.
 She excels in the courtroom and with clients by focusing on the importance of issues and the relationship between the insured and insurer.

-Noelle’s principal areas of practice are transportation and elder abuse, with extensive experience from service to trial in both areas.
-She has sat 2nd chair in five transportation trials, and has mediated numerous matters.
+Noelle’s principal areas of practice are transportation and elder abuse, with extensive experience from pre-litigation investigation and emergency response to post-trial law and motion in both areas.
+She has tried several cases and mediated more than two hundred cases.
 Successfully defending a multi-million dollar elder abuse case in Washington, Noelle’s efforts significantly reduced settlement below policy limits.

 Clients who retain Noelle’s elder abuse services include long term care facilities, nursing homes, adult family homes, residential care facilities, hospitals, doctors, nurses, and employees of nursing facilities.
 Her transportation clients include owner-operators, independent contractors, and both large and small trucking companies.
 Noelle has served as national counsel for a transportation insurance company, and currently provides consultancy for a national long term care risk retention group.